 Perinatal Programs have been a part of health department services since the medical community discovered that monitoring women during pregnancy reduced the rates of maternal and infant mortality.
 As with all health department programs, the Perinatal Programs have constantly evolved over the years.
 Today, the Perinatal Programs offer more support than actual prenatal care.
 We leave the prenatal care in the capable hands of our area physicians.

-Perinatal services can be provided at or by your local health department except Echols County and the satellite offices in Hahira and Lake Park.
+Perinatal services can be provided at or by your local health department.
 Services for these clients can be obtained through the Lowndes County Health Department.

 - Individualized assessments, plans and linkage to services

 To remove barriers to the availability of prenatal care critical in affecting the birth outcome and health of the mother, Medicaid coverage is provided to income-eligible pregnant women during the time period that a formal Medicaid application is pending.